 - Results from BAWR analyses to study the effects of lowering DOE established personal exposure limits (PELs) were shared by DOE with the Occupational Safety and Health Administration (OSHA).
 The BAWR is the only source for these cumulative data for DOE-affiliated sites.

-- Raw exposure data from the BAWR were requested and used by the OSHA in evaluating lowering their permissible exposure limit (PEL) to 0.2 µg/m3.
-BAWR staff created and provided a de-identified file for OSHA with a limited number of fields to protect employees’ identities.
+- Raw exposure data from the BAWR were requested and used by OSHA in evaluating lowering their permissible exposure limit (PEL) to 0.2 µg/m3.
+ORISE staff created and provided a de-identified file for OSHA with a limited number of fields to protect employees’ identities.

-- ORISE staff as subject matter experts with regard to beryllium, worker health, and interpretation of BeLPT results, played a major role in assisting DOE in revising the Beryllium Lymphocyte Proliferation Testing (BeLPT) Technical Specification, DOE-SPEC-1142-2019.
+- As subject matter experts with regard to beryllium, worker health, and interpretation of BeLPT results, ORISE staff played a major role in assisting DOE in revising the Beryllium Lymphocyte Proliferation Testing (BeLPT) Technical Specification, DOE-SPEC-1142-2019.
 This specification had not been updated since 2001.

 - ORISE staff with decades of experience with the BAWR, provided substantial input in guiding updates to the BAWR Technical Standard, which had not been updated since 2007.
 The DOE-STD-1187-2019 Technical Standard was completed in late 2019.

 - Studies using BAWR data have provided a better understanding of impacts on worker health.
 Studies that combined data from the BAWR with data from the former DOE Illness and Injury Surveillance Program (IISP) include:

 - Illness Absences Among Beryllium Sensitized Workers (American Journal of Public Health, Janice Watkins, et. al., September 2014).

 - Y-12 American Recovery and Reinvestment Act (ARRA), workers hired after January 1, 2009, analyses of exposures and health data for the cohort (Paul Wambach, White Paper, July 2011).